Geneva Conventions Act 1957

 The Geneva Conventions Act 1957 (5 & 6 Eliz.
 2. c.
-52) is an Act of Parliament of the United Kingdom that incorporates the provisions of the Geneva Conventions into British law.
+52) is an act of the Parliament of the United Kingdom that incorporates the provisions of the Geneva Conventions into British law.

-One aspect of the Geneva Conventions Act is that it makes wearing the Red Cross symbol illegal in many circumstances, sometimes with curious consequences.
+One aspect of the act is that it makes wearing the Red Cross symbol illegal in many circumstances, sometimes with curious consequences.
 In 2011, a British pantomime costume had to be changed in order to comply with the Geneva Conventions Act.

 Its provisions were later amended by the Geneva Conventions (Amendment) Act 1995 and Geneva Conventions and United Nations Personnel (Protocols) Act 2009.